Self-referenced subcycle metrology of quantum fields: Abstract

 \section{Abstract}

-We propose and analyze a new time-domain method for measurement of quantum electric fields using a combination of a 3rd order nonlinear optical process and homodyne detection.
-Utilizing a frequency comb, this scheme yields shot-by-shot readout of quantum statistics referenced to the background noise of the classical probe.
-Finally, centro-symmetric character of optical nonlinearity promises novel on-chip metrology of quantum mid-infrared and terahertz fields using integrated quantum photonics.
+We propose and analyze a new time-domain method for subcycle metrology of quantum electric fields using a combination of a 3rd order nonlinear optical process and homodyne detection with a local oscillator (LO) field.
+The new method enables isolation of intrinsically weak quantum noise contribution by subtraction of the shot noise of the LO on a pulse-by-pulse basis.
+Together with the centro-symmetric character of the nonlinearity, our method unlocks novel opportunities toward terahertz and mid-infrared quantum field metrologies.